The Peloponnesian War (431 – 404 BC)

-In 425 BC, the Delian League’s forces had built a stronghold at Pylos in Peloponnesian territory, holding out against the attacking Spartan forces.
-Delian League ships then defeated the Spartan fleet and managed to trap the Spartan army on the tiny isle of Sphakteria.
+By 425 BC, the Delian League’s forces had built a stronghold at Pylos in Peloponnesian territory which held out against attacking Spartan forces.
+Delian League ships then sunk the Spartan fleet and managed to trap the Spartan army on the tiny isle of Sphakteria.
 In one of the most dramatic events of the war, the Spartans surrendered instead of fighting to the death as expected.
 However, Thebes decisively defeated the Athenian forces at Delion in 424 BC and the Spartans sent an expedition over land all the way to Thrace, successfully igniting rebellions against Athens, capturing the Athenian colony of Amphipolis and defeating the Delian League’s attempts at resistance.
 Sparta and Athens ultimately concluded the peace treaty of Nicias in 421 BC, but the chaotic diplomacy and uneasy peace surrounding it exploded at the Battle of Mantinea in 418 BC where Sparta once again claimed victory.

 On Sicily, the city of Segesta asked Carthage for help as it could now no longer count on Athens and found itself at odds with the city of Selinous, an ally of the Peloponnesian League.
 Eager to avenge its humiliation at Himera in 480 BC, Carthage agreed to help Segesta and initiated new campaigns in Sicily, achieving a series of victories before being repelled by the plague and Syracusan forces in 397 BC.
 No peace treaties were signed, however, and this Second Greek-Punic War would drag on until 340 BC.

 The Delian League had lost the war and was disbanded by the victors, the Athenian Empire fell apart completely, the Athenian democracy was banned and Sparta installed a repressive oligarchic regime to rule Athens henceforth.
-Sparta now took over the Athenian position of power in the Greek world and temporarily became the strongest Greek city-state in 404 BC…
+Sparta took over the Athenian position of power in the Greek world and temporarily became the strongest Greek city-state in 404 BC…